kgateway-dev/kgateway/docs/content/introduction/integrations.md

 For a service mesh to operate correctly, it needs a way to get traffic into the mesh.
 The problems with getting traffic from the edge into the cluster are a bit different from service-to-service problems.
 Things like edge caching, first-hop security and traffic management, OAuth and end-user authentication/authorization, per-user rate limiting, web-application firewalling, etc are all things an ingress gateway can and should help with.
 Gloo solves these problems and complements any service mesh including Istio, Linkerd, Consul Connect, and AWS App Mesh.

-Checkout our [service mesh guides section]({{% versioned_link_path fromRoot="/gloo_integrations/service_mesh/" %}}) for more information about deploying Gloo with any of these service-mesh technologies.
+Checkout our [service mesh guides section]({{% versioned_link_path fromRoot="/gloo_integrations/service_mesh/" %}}) for more information about deploying Gloo with any of these service mesh technologies.

 ---

 ## Let's Encrypt

 Supporting HTTP traffic over TLS is almost a given for web services.
 The procurement and installation of certificates to support TLS can be a hassle.
 Let's Encrypt and cert-manager offer a simple and automated approach to certificate management.
-[Cert-manager](https://cert-manager.io/docs/) is a native Kubernetes certificate management controller that can assist with issuer certificates from sources like Let's Encrypt and HashiCorp Vault.
+[Cert-manager](https://cert-manager.io/docs/) is a native Kubernetes certificate management controller that can assist with issuing certificates from sources like Let's Encrypt and HashiCorp Vault.
 [Let's Encrypt](https://letsencrypt.org) is a free, automated, open certificate authority providing digital certificates to enable TLS for a website.

 Gloo integrates with cert-manager and Let's Encrypt to automate the procurement of TLS certificates for services offered through the Gateway Proxy.
 [Our guide]({{% versioned_link_path fromRoot="/gloo_integrations/cert_manager/" %}}) walks you through the process of integrating Gloo with Let's Encrypt and cert-manager, using Amazon Route 53 to provide the DNS services for certificate validation.